MichaelCurrin/docsify-js-tutorial/README.md

 - Github Pages: [docs site](https://michaelcurrin.github.io/docsify-template/#/).
 This also live demo of the kind of site you would have after completing the tutorial.
 - Project docs: View the docs as plain markdown format in the repo, either locally or on Github.
 See the [docs](/docs) directory.

-The tutorial references the [quickstart](/quickstart) at the project root.
+The tutorial references the [quickstart](/quickstart) directory at the project root.

+See also the [Nested Example](/nested_example/README.md) section for understanding links in markdown and the sidebar.

 ## License